-- 7.6.1 All laboratory personnel shall be made aware of their responsibilities on the use of suitable reagents, solvents, culture media, reference materials and laboratory ware in terms of the types of analysis they conduct. - 7.6.2 Proper storage of all reagents and culture media shall be observed according to the requirements set up by the manufacturers. - 7.6.3 Chemical reagents, solvents and gases shall be available in various grades and purity.
-The appropriate grade of materials as specified in the methods or procedures shall be used. - 7.6.4 All reagent containers shall be labelled and tightly closed.
-They shall bear the original label or as minimum: reagent name, date of receipt, strength, solvent (if not water), any special precautions or hazards and date of expiry.
-The person responsible for the preparation of the reagent shall be identifiable either from the label or from records. - 7.6.5 Laboratories shall establish written procedures for preparation of reagent solutions and culture media.
+The person responsible for the preparation of the reagent shall be identifiable either from the label or from records.

+- 7.7.5 Laboratories shall establish written procedures for preparation of reagent solutions and culture media.
 Records of such preparations shall be maintained for later reference in case of doubtful test result.
 Records for reagent solutions shall include measured weights and volume, burette readings, pH readings, calculation of standardization factor and solution concentration.
-For culture media, they shall include medium name, batch number, amount prepared, pH before and after autoclaving, autoclave time and pressure. - 7.6.6 For substances that are classified as scheduled poisons under the Poisons Act and its rules, they shall be kept separately from other reagents and held in locked cabinets.
+For culture media, they shall include medium name, batch number, amount prepared, pH before and after autoclaving, autoclave time and pressure. - 7.7.6 For substances that are classified as scheduled poisons under the Poisons Act and its rules, they shall be kept separately from other reagents and held in locked cabinets.
 These substances shall be handled in accordance to the rules and guidelines set out in the Poisons Act.
-Stock flammable materials shall be kept in flammable cabinets.
+Stock flammable materials shall be kept in flammable cabinets. - 7.7.7 The Laboratory shall maintain the quantity of flammable and dangerous chemicals within the allowable limit, as stipulated in its SCDF license and NEA license.

-7.7 Certified Reference Materials
+7.8 Certified Reference Materials

-- 7.7.1 A certified reference material can be defined as a homogenous material with specific properties such as identified purity and potency that has been measured and certified by a qualified and recognized organization. - 7.7.2 Certified reference materials are used to help calibrate instruments and measurement systems to ensure the long-term reliability and integrity of the measurement process. - 7.7.3 Regardless of the source of certified reference materials, care shall be exercised to see that they are packaged, stored, and handled to prevent deterioration.
+- 7.8.1 A certified reference material can be defined as a homogenous material with specific properties such as identified purity and potency that has been measured and certified by a qualified and recognized organization. - 7.8.2 Certified reference materials are used to help calibrate instruments and measurement systems to ensure the long-term reliability and integrity of the measurement process. - 7.8.3 Regardless of the source of certified reference materials, care shall be exercised to see that they are packaged, stored, and handled to prevent deterioration.
 This means that efforts shall be made to minimize exposure to moisture, air, heat, and light.
-They shall be kept under secure and appropriate storage conditions, and records shall be maintained of receipt and use. - 7.7.4 It is preferable that records are kept in sign-in; sign-out logbooks located near the storage areas.
-Each analyst using a certified reference material shall be required to enter the name of the reference material in the log book, the date and time it is taken and returned, and his or her initials. - 7.7.5 All analysts shall be instructed in the care of certified reference materials and procedures for handling them.
+They shall be kept under secure and appropriate storage conditions, and records shall be maintained of receipt and use. - 7.8.4 It is preferable that records are kept in sign-in; sign-out logbooks located near the storage areas.
+Each analyst using a certified reference material shall be required to enter the name of the reference material in the log book, the date and time it is taken and returned, and his or her initials. - 7.8.5 All analysts shall be instructed in the care of certified reference materials and procedures for handling them.

-7.8 Working Reference Material
+7.9 Working Reference Material